 |

-Liz's art will appear in the Wild Old Women (WOW) exhibition being held in London from November 14 to December 31, 2008.
+Liz's art appeared in the Wild Old Women (WOW) exhibition held in London from November 14 to December 31, 2008.
 The image on the left of the poster above is one of her artworks, while Sue Kreitzman's work appears on the right. |